coderitter/knight-log/README.md

 # Knight Log by Coderitter

-A log library.
+A log library with module scoped log level settings and improved log level names.
 Works in Node and in browsers.

 ## Install